Gerry Marsden: Career

 In 2012, Marsden and Paul McCartney were among another group of musicians that recorded a cover of "He Ain't Heavy, He's My Brother" for charity; the single was credited to the Justice Collective.
 In 2020, during the COVID-19 pandemic, he released a version of "You'll Never Walk Alone" in tribute to the National Health Service.

 Personal life and death

-Marsden had an older brother, Freddie, who co-founded and played drums in Gerry and the Pacemakers and who died in 2006.

 In 1965, Marsden married Pauline Behan, and they had two daughters, Yvette and Victoria.
-Yvette introduced her father to Frankie Goes To Hollywood's cover of "Ferry Cross the Mersey" after hearing it being played in a discotheque.
+It was Yvette who introduced her father to Frankie Goes To Hollywood's 1983 cover of "Ferry Cross the Mersey" after hearing it being played in a discotheque.
+Marsden had an older brother, Freddie, who co-founded and played drums in the Pacemakers and who died in 2006.